RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

-- On the ChirpStack platform, you should also see the messages in the LORAWAN FRAMES tab as shown in Figure 52.
-Note, by convention, messages sent from nodes to gateways are considered as **Uplinks**.
-While messages sent by gateways to nodes are considered as **Downlinks**.
+- On the ChirpStack platform, you should also see the messages in the LORAWAN FRAMES tab, as shown in **Figure 52**.
+By convention, messages sent from nodes to gateways are considered as **Uplinks**, while messages sent by gateways to nodes are considered as **Downlinks**.

 <rk-img